context-labs/laion-data-explorer/README.md

 # LAION Science Dataset Explorer

-Interactive visualization and exploration of scientific papers from the LAION dataset.
+Interactive visualization and exploration of scientific papers from the LAION open science dataset.

+This project is a collaboration between [Inference.net](https://inference.net) and [LAION](https://laion.ai).
+LAION curated the original dataset which is about ~100m scrapped scientific and research articles and Inference.net fine-tuned a custom model to extract structured summaries from the articles.
+This repo contains a visual explorer for a small subset of the extracted dataset.

 View the live explorer at [https://laion.inference.net](https://laion.inference.net).